 The Contact Tracing API Is a Mobile Platform Inflection

 Eleven days ago Apple and Google jointly announced an Exposure Notification API for COVID-19 contact tracing.
 The discourse around it has been entirely about contact tracing: whether it will work epidemiologically, whether it preserves privacy, whether public-health authorities will use it.
-Those are all real questions.
-They are also not the most important thing about what just happened.
+Those are all real questions, and they are also not the most important thing about what just happened.

 What the API actually does

 The protocol is conceptually clean.
 Phones broadcast a rolling Bluetooth proximity identifier that changes every 10 to 20 minutes.
-Other phones receive these identifiers, store them locally with timestamps and signal strength.
+Other phones receive these identifiers and store them locally with timestamps and signal strength.
 When a user tests positive, they upload their own recent identifiers to a public-health server.
 Other phones periodically download the lists of positive identifiers and check them against the identifiers they have locally observed.
 If there is a match, the phone notifies its user locally.
-The matching happens on-device.
-The contact graph never leaves the phone.
+The matching happens on-device, and the contact graph never leaves the phone.

 The cryptographic design comes substantially from the DP-3T project led by Carmela Troncoso's group at EPFL, and the lineage is the most important architectural fact.
 Apple and Google did not invent a privacy-preserving protocol from scratch.
 They adopted one that the cryptography community had been designing publicly for weeks, in opposition to the centralized models being proposed by PEPP-PT and various national health authorities.
-The decision to ship the decentralized design, not the centralized one, is itself a platform-engineering act with consequences.
+The decision to ship the decentralized design instead of the centralized one is itself a platform-engineering act with consequences.
 More on that in a moment.

 The technical specifications are public.
 The Bluetooth specification, the cryptography specification, and the framework API are all in PDFs you can read this afternoon.
-There are no smoke and mirrors.
-The design is honest about its limits, which is itself unusual for a major platform announcement.
+There are no smoke and mirrors, and the design is honest about its limits, which is itself unusual for a major platform announcement.

 Why this is a platform-engineering event

 That assumption just bent.
 Two phone OS makers walked into a virtual room, agreed on a protocol, shipped technical specs, defined an OS-level API, and committed to it on the same timeline.
-The capability they built is real.
-The willingness to build it together is the surprising thing.
+The capability they built is real, and the willingness to build it together is the surprising thing.

 The privacy-by-design architecture is the durable lesson

 The technical design is privacy-preserving in a way that is genuinely thoughtful.
 The ACLU's same-day statement called it cautiously good, with a list of preconditions about voluntariness, on-device storage, sunset clauses, and equitable testing access.
-That framing landed.
 The architecture mostly met the privacy bar on the day it shipped.

 Bruce Schneier, eight days ago, raised the efficacy objection: the privacy design might be sound, but the underlying premise that Bluetooth proximity equals epidemiological contact is wobbly.
 False positives, false negatives, low uptake.
 He may end up being right about that.
 But the privacy architecture stands separately from the efficacy debate, and the privacy architecture is the part that generalizes.

 The pattern is the one mobile engineers should be internalizing: rolling pseudonyms, on-device matching, server uploads only of one's own data, an explicit cryptographic protocol with published specs, third-party cryptographer review.
-These are not specific to COVID contact tracing.
-They are a template.
-Any future feature that needs to coordinate across users without revealing the relationship graph between them can be built on this skeleton.
+None of that is specific to COVID contact tracing.
+It is a template.
+Any future feature that needs to coordinate across users without revealing the relationship graph between them can be built on this skeleton, and the on-device match is the core idea: compute the relationship privately, upload only your own data.

-The reason this matters for product engineering is that the bar for "privacy-preserving" features just moved.
-Two months ago, a mobile feature that touched user-graph information had to do so by collecting that information centrally and hoping for the best.
-Now there is a public, vetted, OS-level protocol for the privacy-preserving alternative.
-The next feature like this will be measured against the new bar, not the old one.
+The bar for "privacy-preserving" features just moved.
+Two months ago, a mobile feature that touched user-graph information had to collect that information centrally and hope for the best.
+Now there is a public, vetted, OS-level protocol for the privacy-preserving alternative, and the next feature like this will be measured against the new bar.
+Future Apple privacy frameworks, including the next-generation tracking-consent prompt Apple began signaling in iOS 13, will be measured against this design, not against pre-2020 baselines.
 The team that ships the centralized version of a similar problem in 2021 is going to have to explain why, and the answer is going to need to be specific.

 The political layer is unsettled